 VISIT THE VET

-You will need to visit the vet to obtain your pet’s passport.
+You will need to visit the vet to obtain an animal health certificate.
+Your pet will also need a microchip and rabies vaccination.

-Before booking an appointment, make sure that your chosen vet is authorised to issue EU Pet Passports.
+Before booking an appointment, make sure that your chosen vet is an ‘official veterinarian’ (OV).
 Not all of them are.
+Only OV’s will be able to issue an animal health certificate for your pet.

 At your appointment, your vet will administer your dog, cat or ferret with a microchip and rabies vaccination, if your pet hasn’t already had them.
 They will also perform a basic health examination to ensure your pet is healthy enough to travel.
-Once the veterinarian is satisfied that your pet is ready for travel, they will review all the paperwork and complete the pet passport booklet.
+Once the veterinarian is satisfied that your pet is ready for travel, they will review all the paperwork and complete your pet’s animal health certificate.

 You will then need to figure out how you are traveling from the UK to France.
 The easiest option is to travel by car, however you can also travel by air.
 Traveling by air is far more complicated as airlines have very specific rules and regulations when it comes to traveling with pets.
 Some airlines may even prohibit certain pet species, and breeds from boarding their planes.